 2. Jones, Fast Lane, 4.

 13. We are a small press and receive numerous manuscripts for consideration.
-The review process can take several months.
+The review process can take a minimum of several months.
 Calling or e-mailing before the end of this period does not accelerate the review process.

 14. Authors are responsible for for securing releases for privately owned photographs, oral interviews, previously printed or restricted materials, and other materials that may require the payment of fees or written permission for use.